ngocdai94/C-Projects/Cache Using LinkedList/README.md

 Cache

-Building a simple cache for finding maximum, minimum, average, and median.
+Building a simple cache to find maximum, minimum, average, and median so that the same result can be retrieve from Cache, which allows fast access to infomation.